gvwilson/thirdbit/ideas/index.md

 layout: page
 ---

+The best productivity tip I ever got was to keep a "to don't" list of things that you are *not* going to do because life is too short and you already have too much on the go.
-Someday I hope I'll have a chance to tackle these projects---they would be fun to do and would make the world a better place:
+The ones I'd like to tackle most would be fun to do and would make the world a better place:

 - [Sex and Drugs and Guns and Code](./sdgc/)